pokt-network/docs/community/trophies/community-shepherds.md

 ### Leaflet

-Create a Pocket meme and get at least 5 dab reacts from (BrightID) Verified Shepherd's or Pocket core team members.
+Create a Pocket meme and get at least 5 dab reacts from Verified Shepherd's or Pocket core team members.

 ### Fertilizer